-(c) Consultant Services (also referred to as Professional Service Costs) (Line G3 on the Proposal Budget)
+(c) Consultant Services (also referred to as Professional Service Costs) (Line G3 on the Proposal Budget)24

 The proposal budget may request costs for professional and consultant services.
 Professional and consultant services are services rendered by persons who are members of a particular profession or possess a special skill, and who are not officers or employees of the proposing organization.
 Costs of professional and consultant services are allowable when reasonable in relation to the services rendered and when not contingent upon recovery of costs from the Federal government.
 Anticipated services must be justified, and information furnished on each individual's expertise, primary organizational affiliation, normal daily compensation rate, and number of days of expected service.
 Consultants' travel costs, including subsistence, may be included.
 If requested, the proposer must be able to justify that the proposed rate of pay is reasonable.
-Additional information to other provisions required by the proposing organization, all contracts made under the NSF award must contain the applicable provisions identified in 2 CFR §200 Appendix II.
+Additional information on the allowability of consultant or professional service costs is available in 2 CFR §200.459.
+In addition to other provisions required by the proposing organization, all contracts made under the NSF award must contain the applicable provisions identified in 2 CFR §200 Appendix II.